markcmiller86/hdf5stuff/compression_stuff/README.md

+# Simple Compression Tesing Programs

+The programs here are to compare HDF5 library performance in terms of time and compression ratio to standard command-line tools such as gzip.

+## The programs

 * [gendata.c](./gendata.c)
   * Generates a binary disk file of 1, 2 or 3 dimensional array of doubles which are samples of a separable combination of smooth, transendental math functions.